 Mistake 2: Generic outreach off a 50k-row export

-Every LA GC gets the same "we noticed your project" email twice a week.
-Half of them have spam filters that auto-route those to a folder no one reads.
-If your BD email doesn't reference the specific stage, scope, or principal on the job, it reads as a mailing-list send.
+Every LA GC gets the same "we noticed your project" email weekly.
+Many of them have spam filters that auto-route those to a folder no one reads.
+If your outreach email doesn't reference the specific stage, scope, or principal on the job, it reads as a mailing-list send.
 The matrix exists for exactly this reason: research every prospect before you hit send.

 Mistake 3: Mismatching value band to your win zone

-If your typical project is $5M-$25M, chasing $500k tenant improvements and $200M hospital expansions both burn the same calendar.
+If your typical project is in the mid-market commercial band, chasing small tenant-improvement work and nine-figure hospital expansions both burn the same calendar.
 Filter aggressively.
-Discipline on "who we don't pursue" is what scales BD teams from 3 to 8 reps.
+Discipline on "who we don't pursue" is what scales sales teams.

-Mistake 4: Treating BD as a quarter-end activity
+Mistake 4: Treating prospecting as a quarter-end activity

-Construction sales cycles in LA run 6-18 months.
+Construction sales cycles in LA typically run 6-18 months from first signal to award.
 If your team only pushes on pursuits in March and September, half the projects worth winning slipped past in May.
 The live feed is meant to be a daily 10-minute scan, not a monthly review.

 What changed in 2026

-Two structural shifts hit LA construction this year that BD teams should be planning around.
-First, multifamily ground-up activity is up roughly 18% year-over-year, driven by SB 9 / SB 10 entitlement reform and ADU streamlining — most of that new permitting is in the $5M-$30M band, which is the sweet spot for mid-size GCs.
-Second, healthcare construction has tightened slightly, but tenant improvement volume on medical office space is at record levels as practices reshape post-2024 consolidation.
+Two structural shifts hit LA construction this year that sales teams should be planning around.
+First, multifamily ground-up activity has been growing on the back of SB 9 / SB 10 entitlement reform and ADU streamlining — much of the incremental permitting lands in the mid-market commercial band, which is the sweet spot for mid-size GCs.
+Second, healthcare construction has tightened, but tenant-improvement volume on medical-office space remains elevated as practices reshape post-2024 consolidation.
+Pull LADBS and LA County DPW for current month-over-month direction if you want a sharper read.

 The teams winning right now are the ones that have already retooled their feed to weight those two shifts.
 The teams losing are still searching the same scopes they searched in 2023.